livetrails/targetj/README.md

 ## Quick examples

-This section provides a few quick demonstrations of what TargetJS can do.
+This section provides two quick demonstrations of what TargetJS can do.

 ## Draggable Animation Example